dengking/programming-language/docs/Cross-language/SWIG/doc/5-SWIG-Basics/index.md

 In this case, reading the variable '`a`' returns a pointer of type `int (*)[200]` that points to the first element of the array `&a[0][0]`.
 Trying to modify '`a`' results in an error.
 This is because SWIG does not know how to copy data from the target language into the array.
 To work around this limitation, you may want to write a few simple assist functions like this:

+### 5.4.7 Renaming and ignoring declarations

 ### 5.4.9 Pointers to functions and callbacks

-Although SWIG does not normally allow callback functions to be written in the target language, this can be accomplished with the use of typemaps and other advanced SWIG features.
+Although SWIG does not normally allow **callback functions** to be written in the target language, this can be accomplished with the use of typemaps and other advanced SWIG features.
 See the Typemaps chapter for more about typemaps and individual target language chapters for more on callbacks.
 The 'director' feature can be used to make callbacks from C/C++ into the target language, see Callbacks to the target language.